-To resolve this issue, we redesigned data structures within the particle creator code.
-This was accomplished by separating those variables that were globally defined into two categories; 1.) read-only variables that must remain globally defined and used by all patches, and 2.) local variables which can be separated from one another and can be concurrently accessed without the need for locks.
+This issue was resolved by redesigning the data structures within the particle creator code.
+This was accomplished by separating those variables that were globally defined into two categories; 1.) read-only variables that must remain globally defined and used by all patches, and 2.) thread-local variables which can be separated from one another and can be concurrently accessed without the need for locks.
 This is a typical problem when using locks on legacy data structures (from an MPI-only approach), whereby unnecessary shared data must be separated to get better performance.
 Table 1 shows the particle creation timing results, comparing strong scaling runs from 8K cores to 512K cores.
-After redesigning these legacy data structures to work in a multi-threaded environment, we observed 3X to 7X speedup in this portion of the code.
+After redesigning these legacy data structures to work in a multi-threaded environment, a 3X to 7X speedup in this portion of the code was observed.

+TABLE 2

-TABLE 2 Resource Assignment Improvement: Weak Scaling
+Resource Assignment Improvement: Weak Scaling